torbenm/pricewars-kafka-reverse-proxy/README.md

-# Kafka Proxy
+# Kafka Reverse Proxy

-This repository contains the Kafka Proxy which acts as an interfacing components between our Kafka streams and the components that need access to it.
+This repository contains the Kafka Reverse Proxy which acts as an interfacing components between our Kafka streams and the components that need access to it.
 These components are:

 * Flink: Flink reads from and writes to Kafka topics to do aggregation and calculate statistics
 * Management UI: The management UI needs to read from the live sales-data from the marketplace to display realtime pricing interaction between merchants.
 It also needs access to the aggregated statistics from Flink to visualize the performance of the merchants.
 * Merchants: Data-driven merchants have to be able to retrieve past market situations written to Kafka to do their learning.
 However, they should only be allowed to access the market situation data that they would have access to on a real system as well, ie the offers that were on the marketplace at a certain time and only their own sales data.